pyeve/eve-demo/README.rst

     <h1>Forbidden</h1>
     <p>You don't have the permission to access the requested resource.
 It is either read-protected or not readable by the server.</p>

-We did not provide an ETag for the item we are attempting to edit so we got a nice 403 back.
+We did not provide an ETag for the item, so we got a not-so-nice 403 ``FORBIDDEN`` as response.
 Let's try again:

 ::